marckol/class/README.md

 ## About

+This library is started on April 3rd, 2021.

 This library can be used when you want the enterprise features and tools of a language like Java, but you need your code to execute in a JavaScript environment.

 For business applications, being able to explicitly specify a data type is extremely useful.
 For example, you may want to strongly type a salary field, so that it can only hold numeric data with a specific precision (length and decimal positions).